-1. Red blood cells
+- Red blood cells

-2. White blood cells
+- White blood cells

-4. Plasma and serum
+- Plasma and serum

 Plasma is the liquid portion that contains clotting factors and other proteins.
 So, when your blood is drawn, the red liquid in the test tube contains all of the above components.
 These components can be separated by spinning the blood in a centrifuge much like salad dressing separates.

 One of the layers is the plasma portion and this layer contains platelets.
-So, why is this so SPECIAL?
+So, why is this so special?

-What does PRP do?
+What Does PRP Do?

 For the history of time, man has been searching for the fountain of youth.
-All of us truly believe that there exists some magic serum that will make us young, regrow hair in places that should have hair and remove hair in places that should not have any hair.
+Some magic serum that will make us young, regrow hair in places that should have hair and remove hair in places that should not have any hair.
 PRP is this generation’s fountain of youth.

 For example, PRP is being used to regrow cartilage in knee joints in patients with chronic knee pain.
 PRP is also being used in hips and backs for patients with chronic back and hip pain.
-Dr. Athre himself has undergone PRP injections into his back to help with chronic back pain.
+Dr. Athré himself has undergone PRP injections into his back to help with chronic back pain.

-How does PRP fit into Plastic Surgery?
+How Does PRP Fit Into Plastic Surgery?

 Also, PRP can be used to increase collagen, and decrease time needed to grow new skin after skin resurfacing procedures such as chemical peels, facial laser procedures, dermabrasion procedures, and micro needling procedures.

-.
 In all of these procedures, PRP has been shown to increase collagen growth, increase skin thickness, and decrease the time needed for new skin growth more than the procedures would do alone.

 Pitfalls of PRP at Salons

 As is true with anything great, it has the potential to be exploited.
-PRP has almost become the “magic Snake oil” of our generation.
-Every spa offers PRP-facials and the end consumer is left hoping it works.
-What the end consumer needs to know is that not all PRP is equivalent.
+PRP has almost become the “magic snake oil” of our generation.
+Every spa offers PRP facials, and the consumer is left hoping it works.
+What the consumer needs to know is that not all PRP is equivalent.